splieth/puppet-vault-secret/README.md

 	token => 'abc-123-555-666',
 ```

 If you don't use the module for doing this, the custom function will still rely on the environment variables to be set.
+So beware to set them ;)

 Afterwards, you will be able to read a secret.